ITP-xStory/p5js-shaders/docs/how-to-write-a-shader.md

 *Specular highlight in the .frag file.*

 [Image source: by Maarten Everts in The Unity CG shader programming guide](https://en.wikibooks.org/wiki/Cg_Programming/Unity/Smooth_Specular_Highlights)

+The .vert calculation looks kind of old school right?
+However depending on your graphics card (or visual style) this might be interesting for you to explore.
+If you do, please send us your sketch so we can can include it as an example!

 If you are interested in diving deeper in what happens when these files are run, this [wikibook page on OpenGL](https://en.wikibooks.org/wiki/GLSL_Programming/OpenGL_ES_2.0_Pipeline) is a great resource.